BrightID/BrightID/README.md

 <div><img height="300px" src="images/network-growth.svg"/></div>

 ### Security
-Once a user has enough face-to-face connections to already *verified* users, they're added to the set of verified users.
+Once a user has enough face-to-face connections to already *verified* users, and after a waiting period, they're added to the set of verified users.

 Non-verified users can still use the network, but some applications may exclude them from certain benefits such as receiving a basic income.

-After a waiting period, verified users can run a node.
+Verified users can run a node.
 Each node adds to the overall security of the system.
 Brightside nodes analyze the network to protect against sybil (fake, duplicate) accounts.

 [Read more about security](security.md).